The Princeton Prowl Scavenger Hunt

 Guest stars include: Russell Crowe (from locations for A Beautiful Mind), F. Scott Fitzgerald, John F. Kennedy, Joni Mitchell, Bob Dylan, Henry Moore, Aaron Burr, Woodrow Wilson, Albert Einstein, William Hurt (from One True Thing), David Duchovny of The X-Files, Meg Ryan (in the movie I.Q.), and other famous figures who’ve trod the Princeton campus.

-You might tackle such questions as…
+This team building game might prompt you to tackle such questions as…

-• What draining enemy did a Yalie leave on the Chapel?
+- What draining enemy did a Yalie leave on the Chapel?
 Answer: A bulldog, the mascot of Yale, stamped into a downspout.
 (The Chapel’s architect attended Yale.)

-• Who or what captures a Kodak moment in front of 1879 Hall?
+- Who or what captures a Kodak moment in front of 1879 Hall?
 Answer: A monkey gargoyle, aiming a box camera down at you.

-• At an arch that honors a ’child, how many boys seem to be thinking, “Home alone!”?
+- At an arch that honors a ’child, how many boys seem to be thinking, “Home alone!”?
 Answer: Two faces on Rothschild Arch clap their hands to the sides of their faces like Macaulay Culkin in ‘Home Alone.’

 To answer a question correctly, you need to be standing in the right spot, looking at the right thing.
 And that means anyone can succeed at this game, since it’s a test of teamwork, not trivia.